RohitV5/ReactTestingLib-Jest/README.md

     Test file can be named as test.tsx or spec.tsx
     All files in __tests__ folder are also tested with extension .tsx and .ts

+    Code coverage gives what percentage of code is tested

+    Statement coverage - How many statements have been tested.
+    Branches coverage - How many branches of the control structure (if statement for instance ) has been executed Function coverage - How many functions defined test Line Coverage - How many lines tested

+    Cove